-Unidentified flying objects have always fascinated generations.
+Unidentified flying objects have always attracted the attention of generations.

 The US Department of Defense has just announced the implementation of a mechanism to securely report UFO events on the website of the Office of Anomalies (Aaro), according to The Guardian on November 2.